an abstract photo of a curved building with a blue sky in the background

 view_from_khasum_yulley_namgyal_stupa_the_nippy_flowing_mochu_river_in_punakha

-A short drive will take us to Dochu-La Pass for scenic views, followed by lunch at a top eatery before our orientation tour of Paro, including a visit to the National Museum of Bhutan, which showcases Bhutanese culture.
+A short drive takes us to Dochu-La Pass for scenic views, followed by lunch before our tour of Paro, including the National Museum of Bhutan, showcasing Bhutanese culture.

-We will take a joyful walk towards Rinpung “Dzong” fortress, which played a significant historical role.
-In the evening, we stroll through the charming town of Paro.
+We will walk to Rinpung “Dzong” fortress, significant in history.
+In the evening, we stroll through Paro.

 night-photography-with-cantillever-brdige-rinpung-dzong-fortress-national-museum-in-paro-valley